-If your license was suspended for a California DUI or any other reason, you should have been notified when it was suspended – but often, you won’t be.
+If your license was suspended in California for a DUI or any other reason, you should have been notified when it was suspended – but often, you won’t be.
 Likewise, you may have been told that you could lose your license depending on how your case went, but never got confirmation as the case progressed.
 This can be frustrating, especially with the steep penalties for driving on a suspended license in California.

-Luckily, you can find out easily whether your license is currently suspended—and whether you are at risk of it.
+Luckily, you can find out easily if your license is currently suspended in California.
 We’ll go over the two types of suspension in a DUI case, how you get notified of each one, and how to find out definitely the status of your license.

 Two Types of DUI License Suspension

-You can end up getting your license suspended for either or both of these reasons.
+You can end up getting your license suspended for either or both reasons.
 Notice is given differently for each type of suspension.

 How Do You Know If You’ve Gotten Administrative Suspension?